alvesalexsander/whatsappButton/README.md

 Here is some info about it:

 - **Dependency-free**:  Built with pure javascript and css.
-No need of match other dependencies to have you whatsappButton.
+No need of match other dependencies to have your whatsappButton.

-- **Highly customizable**:  *whatsappButton.js* wears the colors and fits along with your product.
-Create personalized phrases to welcome your public, pick the color of your choice to style your button and, of course, a font style to carry your message!
+- **Highly customizable**:  *whatsappButton.js* wears the colors and fits along with your product.<br>Create personalized phrases to welcome your public, pick the color of your choice to style your button and, of course, a font style to carry your message!

 - **Easy-to-use**:  Your users will be a click away from you.
-And you, a few little steps to implement. *whatsappButton.js* is ready for deployment.
+And you, a few little steps to implement.<br>*whatsappButton.js* is ready for deployment.

 - **Open-source code**:  This is an open-source project.
-It means that you are free to download, edit and share improvements.
-If possible, please credit the original author.
+It means that you are free to download, edit and share improvements.<br>If possible, please credit the original author.

-- **Easy-to-use**:  Your users will be a click away from you.
-And you, a few little steps to implement. *whatsappButton.js* is ready for deployment.
+- **Friendly UI**:  Use our user interface that helps your on the creative process of your button.
+It will help you at setting and shaping up your button.<br>Check it out at: https://sashaclimax.github.io/whatsappButton/